cedadev/ceda-sat-finder/satellite-search-ui/docs/user/docs/index.md

 The Interface
 -------------

-The screen in front of you should be split into two sections.
-On the left should be a side panel with accordion-style expanding elements that contain useful elements for refining your search parameters.
-On the right should be a large map with coloured polygons overlaid on top.
+The screen in front of you is split into two sections.
+On the left is a side panel with accordion-style expanding elements that contain useful elements for refining your search parameters.
+On the right is a large map with coloured polygons overlaid on top.

 These polygons are the boundaries of scenes extracted from satellite data